Newspaper Page Text

 Race Youths

-As the result ot an intensive
+As the result of an intensive

-campaign against t h e dreaded
+campaign against the dreaded

 child disease.
 Diptheria, among